EcoExtreML/STEMMUS_SCOPE_Processing/README.md

 [![markdown-link-check](https://github.com/EcoExtreML/stemmus_scope_processing/actions/workflows/markdown-link-check.yml/badge.svg)](https://github.com/EcoExtreML/stemmus_scope_processing/actions/workflows/markdown-link-check.yml) -->

-This repositary includes python modules for running the STEMMUS-SCOPE model in a notebook.
+This repositary includes python modules for running the STEMMUS-SCOPE model in a jupyter notebook.

 The workflow is executed using python and MATLAB Runtime on a Unix-like system.
 The python packages are listed in the